dzhu8/JSMonitor/README.md

 # Force installation/reinstallation of Prettier
 orange --install

-# Use a specific Prettier config file
+# Use a specific Prettier config file (if not given, the default config will be used- this can be found https://github.com/dzhu8/JSMonitor/blob/main/.prettierrc)
 orange --config /path/to/.prettierrc

 # Use a specific ignore file